 Questions recommended to be answered during EE tests.
 Four different modifications are proposed but only combined performance results are available.
 Individual tool performance numbers need to be provided.

-Tester: Qualcomm
+Tester: W. -J. Chien (Qualcomm).
+Cross-checker: To be announced by T3 (May, 5).

 TU-level non-separable secondary transform